suffolklibraries/lgc/content/collections/events/begins-with-soil-01-05.md

     content:
       -
         type: text
-        text: 'What better way to get ready for Earth Day, than to celebrate the actual earth - the soil! ' -
+        text: 'Join our soil scientists and team, to learn how important soil is to nature, and how it will recover over time, to influence what will grow at Martlesham Wilds. '
+  -
     type: paragraph
     attrs: